Waste Not, Want Not: Drink Beer To Feed Fish And Help Save The Planet

 The operation is a partnership between TimberFish Technologies and Five & 20 Spirits and Brewing, both based in Westfield.
 The brewery and distillery generate between 750 and 1,000 gallons of wastewater and grain discards each day.

-Mario Mazza, the company's general manager, says a large brewery can incur six-figure annual costs in managing such volumes of waste.
+Mario Mazza, Five & 20's general manager, says a large brewery can incur six-figure annual costs in managing such volumes of waste.
 "This way, you're taking a byproduct that you were previously paying to get rid of and using it to produce something of value," he says.

 The system takes the heaps of waste grain from Five & 20's distillery, as well as wastewater, and, just yards away in a system of plastic cubicles, composts the energy-rich material.
 This supports colonies of microbes and invertebrates, including worms and snails, which are in turn dispensed into the tanks of hungry fish.
 The plan, Mazza says, is to start serving the fish at the onsite restaurant, Bird, sometime in the spring.

-The TimberFish-Five & 20 collaboration is just one of many examples of how industry trailblazers are striving to lessen the energy and resource costs of aquaculture.
+The TimberFish-Five & 20 collaboration is just one of many examples of how industry trailblazers are striving to reduce the energy and resource costs of aquaculture.

 Conventional aquaculture systems rely heavily on wild fish, like anchovies and herring, that are fed to the captive fish, often in the form of fish meal or pellets.
-This system is fundamentally wasteful, since it can take large amounts of feed — often made from fish people could be eating directly — to produce a small amount of marketable fish.
-For example, it takes up to 20 pounds of raw fish to grow one pound of cage-fattened bluefin tuna.
-Other species, including salmon, are more efficient at converting food into body mass, but growing them is still resource intensive.
+This system is fundamentally wasteful, because it can take large amounts of feed — often made from fish that people could be eating directly — to produce a small amount of marketable fish.
+For example, it takes up to 20 pounds of raw fish to grow 1 pound of cage-fattened bluefin tuna.
+Other species, including salmon, are more efficient at converting food into body mass, but growing them is still resource-intensive.

 To address such inefficiencies, fish farmers are increasingly looking toward other feed sources, including algae and insects, to relieve pressure on depleted wild fisheries.
-McFarland Springs trout farm in northern California is raising rainbow trout on algae, discarded nut waste from local farms and flax seed.
+McFarland Springs Trout Farm in northern California is raising rainbow trout on algae, discarded nut waste from local farms and flaxseed.
 KnipBio, in Lowell, Mass., is producing fish meal alternatives by growing microbes that convert ethanol, methanol and other waste energy into protein.
 Feedkind is a comparable protein-fat blend, now being produced by the fermentation of methane at a facility in Teesside, U.K.

 NovoNutrients, in California's Silicon Valley, claims to have the means to turn millions of tons of carbon dioxide, captured at industrial smokestacks, into edible fish feed pellets every year.
 The idea: Use a microbial culture to convert a problematic greenhouse gas into a productive energy source.
-The process, applied at a large scale, could in theory help slow the concentration of CO2 in our atmosphere, which the vast majority of scientists agree is causing the planet to warm rapidly, while also lessening the impacts of growing — and feeding — farmed fish.
+The process, applied at a large scale, could in theory help slow the concentration of carbon dioxide in our atmosphere, which the vast majority of scientists agree is causing the planet to warm rapidly, while also lessening the impacts of growing — and feeding — farmed fish.

-Currently, NovoNutrients is producing a proprietary protein meal using CO2 and hydrogen at a laboratory scale and is not approved for commercial production.
+Currently, NovoNutrients is producing a proprietary protein meal using carbon dioxide and hydrogen at a laboratory scale and is not approved for commercial production.
 Scaling up the process, explains the company's CEO, David Tze, would involve installing production equipment adjacent to large industrial facilities, from which the needed gas emissions would be piped in and exposed to the microbes.

 Tze says the idea is to blend the powdery protein meal into industrial salmon feed and reduce the need for fish inputs.